 What Do Ears Held Forward Mean?

 Typically, a dog with perked ears is interested in something.
-However, it can mean a number of different things.
+However, it can still mean a number of different things.
 For example, your dog may have perked ears if they are watching something that interests them.
 They may even be suspicious of strangers approaching the house or something similar.
 At the same time, perked ears can mean happiness to see you, a desire to play, or that your dog is simply listening to you when you give him a command.

 What About Ears That Are Held Back?